logzio/otel-collector-traces/README.md

 # otel-collector-traces

-This docker container is running opentelemetry collector with common traces receivers `jaeger` `opencensus` `otlp` `zipkin`, and exports the traces to logz.io
+This docker container runs OpenTelemetry collector with the most common receivers (`jaeger` `opencensus` `otlp` `zipkin`) and exports traces to Logz.io

 ### Pull docker image:

 ```
 docker pull yotamloe/otel-collector-traces
 ```

 ### Run the container

-When running on linux based host use the `--network host` flag to publish the collector ports:
+When running on a Linux host, use the `--network host` flag to publish the collector ports:

 ```
 docker run \
 -e LOGZIO_REGION=<<LOGZIO_REGION>> \